 Supermodel Naomi Campbell has been subpoenaed to testify at the trial of former Liberian President Charles Taylor, who is accused of using blood diamonds to help finance a brutal, decade-long civil war in Sierra Leone that ended in 2002.
 Campbell, who has said publicly that she “does not want to be involved in the case,” has been reluctant to testify so far.

 Taylor and Campbell were both guests at a 1997 reception hosted in South Africa by Nelson Mandela.
-Actress Mia Farrow, who also attended the reception, has said that Campbell confided to her that the night following the reception, Taylor’s agents knocked on Campbell’s hotel room door and presented Campbell with an enormous rough, or uncut, diamond as a gift.
-Because Taylor has testified that he never possessed any rough diamonds, Campbell’s testimony could show that Taylor lied under oath and help connect him to the blood diamond trade.
+Actress Mia Farrow, who also attended the reception, has said that Campbell confided to her that the night following the reception, Taylor’s agents knocked on Campbell’s hotel room door.
+Farrow says they then presented Campbell with an enormous rough, or uncut, diamond as a gift.
+Because Taylor has testified that he never possessed any rough diamonds, Campbell’s testimony could help connect him to the blood diamond trade.

 Campbell is already well-known for her tantrums and violent outbursts, and it seems that this latest spat over her testimony is not improving her reputation.
 When asked about Taylor’s diamond gift by ABC News in April, Campbell became visibly irritated.
 “I didn’t receive a diamond and I’m not going to speak about that,” she said before storming away from the interview and punching a camera in a producer’s hand.
 Campbell has told Oprah Winfrey that she is concerned that testifying against Taylor would put her own family’s safety in jeopardy.
 She has not yet said whether she will appear in court in response to the subpoena.
 If she does not appear, she could face as long as seven years in prison and a fine of about $500 for contempt.

-Celebrity gossip aside, we would hope that Campbell can summon the courage to share with prosecutors whatever information she can provide.
+We would hope that Campbell can summon the courage to share with prosecutors whatever information she can provide.
 One way to ensure that diamonds are mined in an ethical way is to put in place mechanisms capable of tracking and certifying diamonds that are mined responsibly.
-However, criminal law also has a vital role to play in breaking the link between diamonds and violence.
+But criminal law also has an important role to play in breaking the link between diamonds and violence.
 Holding Taylor accountable for his actions could be a powerful deterrent to future leaders who would use diamonds to wage war.